Generative Machine Learning for Multivariate Angular Simulation: Case study

 Table~\ref{table:case_study_table} gives the skill scores for each of the deep generative approaches.
-As in Section~\ref{sec:simulation}, there is very little difference between the competing methods, yet the ordering of the skill scores agrees with intuition when diagnostics are considered.
+As in Section~\ref{sec:simulation}, there is very little difference between the competing methods, yet the ordering of skill scores agrees with intuition when the visual diagnostics are considered.
 For example, the diagnostics from the GAN approach, as illustrated in Appendix~\ref{app:case_figs}, suggest a reasonable model fit, yet the upper and lower ends of some spherical variables are not well captured.
 Furthermore, the GAN simulations do not appear to completely capture the observed joint dependence structure.
 Moreover, it is encouraging to see that as in Section~\ref{sec:simulation}, the NFMAF and FM techniques appear to come out on top.

 Comparing the (relative) score values to visual diagnostics, we obtain consistency in our findings.
-Figures~\ref{fig:qq_plots_wave} - \ref{fig:orthant_plots_wave} give the QQ and orthant probability plots, respectively, for each deep learning approach.
-One can observe generally good performance across all approaches, yet the diagnostics from the FM and NFNSF techniques appear slightly superior to the others.
+Figure~\ref{fig:qq_orthant_plots_wave} gives the QQ and orthant probability plots for each deep learning approach.
+One can observe generally good performance across all approaches, yet the diagnostics from the FM and NFNSF techniques appear slightly superior to the other deep learning techniques.

-Furthermore, when compared against the fitted vMF mixture model, the visual diagnostics indicate superior performance for some of the deep generative methods.
-Take the NFMAF and FM approaches for instance; the scatterplot and histogram diagnostics for the former are given in Figures~\ref{fig:hist_wave_nf_naf} - \ref{fig:scatter_wave_nf_naf}, while those for the latter are presented in Appendix~\ref{app:case_figs}.
+Furthermore, when compared against the fitted vMF mixture model, the visual diagnostics indicate slightly superior performance for some of the deep generative methods.
+Take the NFMAF and FM approaches for instance; the scatterplot and histogram diagnostics for the former are given in Figures~\ref{fig:hist_wave_nf_naf}--\ref{fig:scatter_wave_nf_naf}, while those for the latter are presented in Appendix~\ref{app:case_figs}.
 For these techniques, the generated angular data appear almost indistinguishable from the validation set, indicating accurate model fits.
 The same cannot be said for the vMF mixture model, which produces non-negligible discrepancies, especially when considering the angular marginal quantiles and pairwise scatterplots.

-We note that the remaining diagnostics for the NFNSF and vMF approaches are also given in Appendix~\ref{app:case_figs}.
-Both approaches again appear reasonable in terms of diagnostics, but we still find the results from the NFMAF and FM techniques to outperform them on the whole.
+The remaining diagnostics for the NFNSF and vMF approaches are also given in Appendix~\ref{app:case_figs}.